2012 United States House of Representatives elections in Connecticut

 The 2012 U.S. House of Representatives elections in Connecticut were held on Tuesday, November 6, 2012, to elect the five congressional representatives from the state, one from each of the state's five congressional districts.
 The elections coincided with the elections of other federal and state offices, including a quadrennial presidential election, a U.S. Senate election, and state legislature races.

 Primaries to select Republican and Democratic candidates in some districts were held on Tuesday, August 14, 2012.

 Overview

 The table below shows the total number and percentage of votes, as well as the number of seats gained and lost by each political party in the election for the United States House of Representatives in Connecticut.
-In addition, the voter turnout and the number of votes not valid are listed below.